Recreational drug tourism: Mexico

 The sale and possession of psilocin and psilocybin are prohibited under the federal health law of 1984.
 However, this prohibition is mostly unenforced against indigenous users of psilocybin mushrooms.
 As a result, the towns of Huautla de Jiménez and San José del Pacífico (both in the southern state of Oaxaca) have gained notoriety for their association with magic mushrooms, and constitute a safe haven even for non-indigenous users.

 South America

 In South America, some tourists are attracted to Amazon basin villages to try a local religious sacrament called ayahuasca, which is a mixture of psychedelic plants that is used in traditional ceremonies.
 Similarly, tourists in Peru try hallucinogenic cactus called San Pedro which originally has been used by local tribes.

+Bolivia

+"Route 36" is an illegal after-hours lounge in La Paz, Bolivia, and, according to The Guardian, the world's first cocaine bar.
+Although cocaine, an addictive stimulant derived from the coca plant, is illegal in Bolivia, political corruption and affordability of locally produced cocaine have resulted in Route 36 becoming a popular destination for thousands of drug tourists each year.

 Colombia

 Colombia's reputation as the cocaine capital of the world has attracted tourists, to the dismay of locals.
 In Medellín, a small industry has grown around sites related to Pablo Escobar.
 Drug dealers are cashing in too, selling cocaine to visitors at prices much cheaper than their homelands.
 There are also “make your own cocaine” tours in parts of the country; however they are highly illegal.